-RET 01 Support the implementation of the relevant County Policy Objectives (CPO's) contained within Chapter 8: Economic Development of the County Longford Development Plan 2021-2027.
-RET 02 Promote and encourage major enhancement of town centre activities within Longford town to enable it to maintain its strategic role as defined in the Eastern and Midland Regional Spatial and Economic Strategy.
-RET 03 Support, promote and facilitate measures, such as town centre regeneration, implementation of the Longford Town Local Transport Plan to improve accessibility and public realm improvements, and Town Centre First initiatives to reduce retail and commercial vacancy in the town centre.
-RET 04 Build upon the strong services function of Longford town and encourage an increase in high-end high street comparison retailing in the Longford Town core shopping areas.
-RET 05 Support retail development which is of an appropriate size, scale and type to a town centre location in Longford Town's core shopping area.
-RET 06 Protect and promote the vitality and viability of Longford town centre, including applying a sequential test for retail developments, in accordance with the Retail Planning Guidelines for Planning Authorities (DoEHLG, 2012).
-DET 07 Improve the retailing environment of Langford Town by improving the public RET 07 Improve the retailing environment of Longford Town by improving the public realm and facilitating a resolution to the centre traffic congestion problems.
+- RET 01 Support the implementation of the relevant County Policy Objectives (CPO's) contained within Chapter 8: Economic Development of the County Longford Development Plan 2021-2027. - RET 02 Promote and encourage major enhancement of town centre activities within Longford town to enable it to maintain its strategic role as defined in the Eastern and Midland Regional Spatial and Economic Strategy. - RET 03 Support, promote and facilitate measures, such as town centre regeneration, implementation of the Longford Town Local Transport Plan to improve accessibility and public realm improvements, and Town Centre First initiatives to reduce retail and commercial vacancy in the town centre. - RET 04 Build upon the strong services function of Longford town and encourage an increase in high-end high street comparison retailing in the Longford Town core shopping areas. - RET 05 Support retail development which is of an appropriate size, scale and type to a town centre location in Longford Town's core shopping area.

-RET 08 Establish a dedicated Longford Town Team to look at actions to support the regeneration and promotion of the town as a whole and to work with the appointed Town Regeneration Officer and the Night-Time Economy Advisor who will feed into the Town Team and TCF Plan.
-RET 09 Promote and encourage appropriate evening and night-time economy uses to RET 09 Promote and encourage appropriate evening and night-time economy uses to improve the vitality and vibrancy of Longford Town in accordance with the RET 09 RET 09 improve the vitality and vibrancy of Longford Town in accordance with the to encourage and provide for the continued expansion of the tourism sector by the continued development and enhancements of visitor attractions and activities capitalising on our natural and cultural assets in a sustainable manner.
+- RET 06 Protect and promote the vitality and viability of Longford town centre, including applying a sequential test for retail developments, in accordance with the Retail Planning Guidelines for Planning Authorities (DoEHLG, 2012). - RET 07 Improve the retailing environment of Longford Town by improving the public realm and facilitating a resolution to the centre traffic congestion problems. - RET 08 Establish a dedicated Longford Town Team to look at actions to support the regeneration and promotion of the town as a whole and to work with the appointed Town Regeneration Officer and the Night-Time Economy Advisor who will feed into the Town Team and TCF Plan. - RET 09 Promote and encourage appropriate evening and night-time economy uses to improve the vitality and vibrancy of Longford Town in accordance with the standards of the Purple Flag Programme, with the aim of achieving Purple Flag status for Longford Town.